A homemade no-churn tiramisu ice cream with mascarpone and coffee-soaked ladyfingers.

-The syrup is very simple, it's just made from ½ cup of strong coffee and ½ cup of granulated sugar.
-This is simmered in a saucepan until the liquid has reduced by about half.
+The syrup is very simple, it's just made from ¼ cup of strong coffee and ½ cup of granulated sugar.
+Simmer it over medium heat stirring regularly until the sugar has dissolved.
+Remove it from the heat and let it cool to room temperature.

 Layering the ice cream

 Finish it off with a generous sprinkle of chocolate shavings.
 Usually, tiramisu has a dusting of dark cocoa on top, but I thought chocolate shavings would be nicer over ice cream and still give that chocolate taste that the cocoa brings.

 The ice cream needs at least 6 hours to freeze, but before serving let it sit at room temperature for 8-10 minutes to slightly soften it before scooping.

 The Ice Cream